guillearria/github-success-api/README.md

 ```

 ### Daily Commits
 Returns daily commits over the last week for the requested repository.
+Will require `JSON.parse(response)`.

 #### Request